 The Best of Bulgaria is a 10 day small group (max.
 10 people), guided tour that presents the best of nature and heritage of Bulgaria.
 You will see ancient towns like Nessebar and Plovdiv, the ancient Thracian culture and the mysterious Madara Horseman, the wild nature of Ropotamo reserve, the Valley of Roses and so you’ll reach the excellent beaches at the Black Sea coast.
 We start from the 8,500 year old town Sofia called “My Rome” by Emperor Constantine the Great 17 centuries ago!

-10 days to visit Sofia, Veliko Tarnovo, Arbanassi, Shumen, Varna, Balchik, Nessebar, Sozopol, Ropotamo, Burgas, Kazanlak, Skobelevo, Plovdiv, Bachkovo Monastery, Rila Monastery, Sofia
+10 days to Visit: Sofia, Veliko Tarnovo, Arbanassi, Shumen, Varna, Balchik, Nessebar, Sozopol, Ropotamo, Burgas, Kazanlak, Skobelevo, Plovdiv, Bachkovo Monastery, Rila Monastery, Sofia

-The Best of Bulgaria Guaranteed departures in 2020:
+The Best of Bulgaria Highlights:

 - Limited group tour with up to 10 passengers